-The Google Pixel Buds 2017 Wireless are mediocre mixed usage headphones with a few unique features.
-They're decently comfortable and stable thanks to their earbud design and adjustable stability tips.
+The Google Pixel Buds Gen 1 are mediocre mixed usage headphones with a few unique features.
+They're decently comfortable and stable, thanks to their earbud design and adjustable stability tips.
 They're also compact enough to fit into most pockets and come with a charging case that gives them a total of over 20 hours of battery life.
 Unfortunately, they barely block any noise, which makes them poorly suited for loud environments and commuting.
-Unfortunately, their sound profile is also quite bass-heavy, which won't be suitable for a lot of music genres.
+Unfortunately, their sound profile is also quite bass-heavy, which won't be suitable for many music genres.

-The Google Pixel Buds are sub-par for neutral listening.
-They have a poorly balanced sound that lacks a lot of low-bass due to their open fit but they also sound boomy because of a noticeable overemphasis in the high-bass.
+The Google Pixel Buds Gen 1 are sub-par for neutral sound.
+They have a poorly balanced sound that lacks a lot of low-bass due to their open fit, but they also sound boomy because of a noticeable overemphasis in the high-bass.
 Additionally, due to their in-ear design, they don't have the best soundstage.
 On the upside, they're comfortable enough to wear for long listening sessions.

 The Google Pixel Buds Gen 1 aren't suitable for commuting or traveling.
 The open fit lets in a lot of ambient noise, which isn't suitable for loud environments.